This article is intended for all those who recognize the validity of observing the Sabbath and Jubilee years per the instructions from Scriptures.

-At first thought, this might sound rather illogical and contradictory based upon the original instructions given by Yahweh for determining the beginning of a year.
+At first thought, this might sound somewhat illogical and contradictory based on the original instructions Yahweh gave for determining the beginning of a year.

-At second thought, logic dictates that, at minimum, there needs to be a serious questioning of such a glaring red flag considering that the notion of the 7th month beginning a Sabbath year is not found anywhere in Scriptures!
+On second thought, logic dictates that, at minimum, there needs to be serious questioning of such a glaring red flag, considering that the notion of the 7th month beginning a Sabbath year is not found anywhere in Scriptures!